Salesforce Apex Tutorial for Beginners

 equals(stringOrId)

-This method returns true if the parameter passed is not null and indicates the same binary sequence of characters as the string that is calling the method.
+This method returns true if the parameter passed is not null and represents the same binary sequence of characters as the string that is calling the method.

-While comparing Id values the length of the ID’s may not to be equal.
-For example: if a string that represents 15 characters id is compared with an object that represents 18 characters ID this method returns true.
+When comparing Id values, the lengths of the IDs may not be equal.
+For example, if a string that represents a 15-character ID is compared with an object that represents an 18-character ID, this method still returns true.
 For example:

 Id idValue18 = '001D000000Ju1zHIAR';

-In the above example equals method is comparing 15 characters object Id to 18 characters object Id and if both these id represents the same binary sequence it will return true.
+In the above example, the equals method compares a 15-character object Id with an 18-character object Id, and if both IDs represent the same binary sequence, it returns true.

 Use this method to make case-sensitive comparisons.